Vvoidddd/Sentinel-Hub/Readme.md

 # Sentinel Hub Loader

-**Sentinel Hub** is a powerful loader script for Roblox, designed to seamlessly load game-specific hubs, including the **Universal Hub** and **Slime Slaying Online RPG (SSO) Hub**.
+**Sentinel Hub** is a powerful loader script for Roblox, designed to seamlessly load game-specific hubs, including the **Universal Hub**, **Slime Slaying Online RPG (SSO) Hub**, and **Bubble Gum Simulator INFINITY Hub**.
 The script automatically detects the game you're playing and loads the appropriate hub.
 More hubs will be added as development continues.

-## 🎮 Supported Game
+## 🎮 Supported Games
 - **Slime Slaying Online RPG** *(Game ID: 15230308693)*
     - The loader will automatically load the **Slime Slaying Online RPG Hub** when you join the game.

+- **Bubble Gum Simulator INFINITY** *(Game ID: 85896571713843)*
+    - The loader will automatically load the **Bubble Gum Simulator INFINITY Hub** when you join the game.

 ## 🛠 How to Use